electronut/attiny85-mma7660/README.md

 http://homepage.hispeed.ch/peterfleury/avr-software.html

-This project was also a test-bed for me to get a feel for Atmel Studio 7 and the Atmel ICE debugger.
+This project was also a test bed for me to get a feel for Atmel Studio 7 and the Atmel ICE debugger.

 You can read more here: